JoseNunoOliveira/jno/costa/costa2.md

 # The Costa Pacheco family in Vila da Feira
 <!-- _backgroundColor: "lightcyan" -->

+Manuel's younger brother also followed a career in Law:

 | When       | Who       | Where  | Description | Reference |
 |------------|-----------|--------|-------------|-----------|